kenlowrie/smd/docs/section/nshtml-doc.md

 [note.with_content(c="Keep in mind that the formatting of the **blockquote** tag is defined by your Browser, or the CSS specified for you document.")]

 Let's return to looking at the **bquote** and **bq** variables.
 With **bquote**, notice it doesn't have the **cite** attribute, because it wasn't specified.
-Attributes can always be added to an [smdhtml.il] variable on the fly, it isn't required that they be added when the variables are defined.
+Attributes can always be added to an [smdhtml.b] variable on the fly, it isn't required that they be added when the variables are defined.
 And remember, most HTML elements support the global attributes (e.g. class, style, id, etc.), and if any of these are declared as public attributes on an [smdhtml.b] variable, they will automatically be output whenever the opening tag of an element is emitted by the parser.

 **bq** is identical to **blockquote**, because the **_inherit** attribute was specified at declaration time.
 Recall from the [smdvar.b] section, **_inherit** is used to add all attributes of the named variable to this new declaration.
 And, any of the underlying attributes can be overridden in the new declaration by simply specifying them again.
 For example, if we wrote: